 Ask questions and be knowledgeable of the breed before making your purchase.

-If you are interested in our puppies, please contact us and tell us what your are looking for in a German Shepherd.
+If you are interested in our puppies, please contact us and tell us what you are looking for in a German Shepherd.

-All our puppies are sold with and Limited Registration
+All our puppies are sold with a Limited Registration

 Anyone wanting to do any breeding with a Beartooth Kennels Dog would have to contact us first.